 }

 Owned components make for simpler code that is easier to read and maintain.
-But you will have to decide if the extra transaction cost is worth it for your applications.
+But you will have to decide if removing global accessibility of some component works for your applications.

 Using the Candy Store